hippoandy/Labor_Market_Scraping_WORKANA/scraping/selenium/notebook_manual/manual.md

 To launch the Jupyter Notebook, click the "**Launch**" button of it.

-Then, you should see you browser opens up and shows a page like this:
+Then, you should see your browser opens up and shows a page like this:
 ![The Jupyter](./images/jupyter.png)

 Navigate to your Download folder, and you should see this:
 ![Run notebool step 1](./images/run-program-step1.png)

 Here you will see the downloaded files instructed in the previous section.
-Continue to naviagate to the program folder:
+Continue to navigate to the program folder:

-> UN\_Webscrpaing\_WORKANA-master > scrpaing > selenium
+> UN\_Webscrpaing\_WORKANA-master > scraping > selenium

 Then, you should see this page:
 ![Run notebool step 2](./images/run-program-step2.png)